 Uses her last moments to help the protagonists

-Lucy is the young woman who first brings key members of the protagonists together as suitors who had come to ask her hand in marriage.
-Lucy is Incredibly attractive but also virtuous and chaste.
+Lucy is the young woman who first brings key members of the protagonists together as suitors who had come to ask for her hand in marriage.
+Lucy is incredibly attractive, virtuous, and chaste.
 Her tendency for sleepwalking leads her to become Dracula’s first victim in the book.
-Her transformation into a vampire is a tragic emotional nerve center for the book as it compromises her image of chastity and virtue.
-Here the evil of vampirism as a corrupter of the human soul is laid bare, and the other protagonists find this hard to deal with.
-Desiring for her pure soul to be restored, the protagonists overcome their initial attraction and devotion to her to kill her finally.
+After being bitten by Dracula, she becomes a vampire, and the protagonists must overcome their love and devotion to her to finally destroy her vampiric form and free her soul.
+Lucy’s tragic transformation symbolizes the corruption of innocence, making her death an emotional nerve center in the novel.

 Arthur Holmwood